julieqiu/librarianx/README.md

 This command:
 1. Downloads googleapis (if needed)
 2. Reads `google/cloud/secretmanager/v1/BUILD.bazel` to extract configuration
-3. Creates an edition entry in `librarian.yaml`
+3. Creates an library entry in `librarian.yaml`
 4. Generates the code immediately

 Notice that Go uses directory names without prefixes (secretmanager, not